What do I do to ensure an output is eligible for the REF?

 In simplest form, for a journal article or conference proceeding to be eligible for the next REF it needs to satisfy 3 crucial points:

-- the author accepted manuscript (AAM), sometimes called the author final copy or post-print version (that is post-review and any corrections, but prior to publisher formatting) needs to be available on the UHI Research Database (deposited through PURE)
+- the author accepted manuscript (AAM), sometimes called the author final copy or post-print version (that is post-review and any corrections, but prior to publisher formatting) needs to be available on the UHI Research Repository (deposited through PURE).
+If you have paid for 'Gold' access then some publishers allow the publisher version to be added to our repository, but not all.
+Check your publishing agreement.

 - the output must be publicly available within 3 months of the publisher accepting of the article.

-There will occationally be deviations from this basic premise.
-For example, sometimes there might be an embargo imposed by the publisher and this must always be adhered to (including the author final version).
+There will occasionally be deviations from this basic premise.
+For example, sometimes there might be an embargo imposed on deposit of your AAM or the article itself by the publisher and this must always be adhered to.
 HEFCE understand this and allow for some outputs to have an embargo but once the embargo ends the output must then be available as above.

 The policy does not apply to monographs, book chapters, other long-form publications, working papers, creative or practice-based research outputs, or data.
 Pre-prints and proofs are not acceptable versions for REF purposes and most publishers will not allow your to post the final published version.